telefonicaid/fiware-orion/doc/manuals/orion-api.md

 #### Notify [POST /v2/op/notify]

 This operation is intended to consume a notification payload so that all the entity data included by such notification is persisted, overwriting if necessary.
-It is useful when one NGSIv2 endpoint is subscribed to another NGSIv2 endpoint (federation scenarios).
+It is useful when one Orion endpoint is subscribed to another Orion endpoint (federation scenarios).
 The behavior must be exactly the same as `POST /v2/op/update` with `actionType` equal to `append`.

 _**Request headers**_